Vicissicaudata: Distribution

 Vicissicaudatans seem to have a wide distribution both in time and space, with fossils being recorded from the Cambrian to the Carboniferous.
 Fossils have been found in locations including but not limited to the Burgess Shale, Wheeler Shale, Chengjiang biota, Paseky Shale, Emu Bay Shale, Fezouata Formation, Llanfallteg Formation, Coalbrookdale Formation, Hunsrück Slate and Mazon Creek.

 Taxonomy

+Sidneyia and Emeraldella were recognised to be closely related to each other since the early 20th century, with the order "Xenopoda" being erected to house the two genera in 1935.
 A close relationship between Sidneyia, Emeraldella, aglaspididans and cheloniellids had long been hypothesised, but the grouping lacked a formal name until 2013.
 Vicissicaudata is often considered to be closely related to the clade containing trilobites and their close relatives (Trilobitomorpha) as part of Artiopoda, though some studies hypothesise that Artiopoda is paraphyletic, with some studies hypothesising that Vicissicaudata is more closely related to other arthropod groups like chelicerates than to trilobitomorphs.

 Cladogram after McCoy et al. 2025:

 Cladogram after Lerosey-Aubril et al. (2017).

 Cladogram after Jiao et al. 2021.

 Etymology

 Vicissicaudata translates to "changed tail", in reference to the differentiation of the posterior body region in the group.